Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 public void onNewToken(String token) {
     Log.d("TestApp", "Refreshed token: " + token);

   // If you want to send messages to this application instance or
   // manage this app's subscriptions on the server side, send the
   // Instance ID token to your app server. if (token != null) {
     Log.d("TestApp", "FCM SDK registration token received : " + token);
     // Create a map of additional parameters Map<String, Object> additionalParams = new HashMap<String, Object>();
     additionalParams.put("name", "John");
     additionalParams.put("serial", 12345);
     additionalParams.put("premium", true);
     // Send the registration info
-                CampaignClassic.registerDevice(token, "john@example.com",additionalParams,new AdobeCallback<Boolean>() {
+    CampaignClassic.registerDevice(token, "john@example.com", additionalParams,new AdobeCallback<Boolean>() {
       @Override
       public void call(final Boolean status) {
         Log.d("TestApp", "Registration Status: " + status);
       }
     });
   }
 }
 ```
 {% endtab %}

 {% tab title="iOS (AEP 3.x)" %}

-This extension is not compatible with the AEPCore extension at this time, for more details see [Current SDK Versions](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/current-sdk-versions#ios-swift)
+This extension is not compatible with the AEPCore extension at this time, for more details see [Current SDK Versions](../../resources/upgrading-to-aep/current-sdk-versions#ios-swift)

 {% endtab %}